Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 ghent pdf output suite ghent workgroup - other online proofing vendor results paper

-Probably one of the most important tests is color reproduction.
-Here we’re showing how four vendors’ results compare to Ziflow and that they all fail this test.
+Page 4: Color reproduction Probably one of the most important tests is color reproduction.
+Here we show how four vendors' results compare to Ziflow, and they all fail this test.

 Ghent pdf output suite CMYK workgroup - other online proofing vendor results examples